joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Intellectual property (IP)

 Intellectual property (IP) refers to creations of the human mind that are protected by law.
-These creations can include inventions, literary and artistic works, symbols, designs, and images.
-The purpose of IP laws is to encourage innovation and creativity by granting exclusive rights to the creators of these works, allowing them to control the use and distribution of their creations and to profit from them.
+These creations can include inventions, artistic works, symbols, designs, and images.
+The purpose of IP laws is to encourage innovation and creativity by granting exclusive rights to the creators of these works, allowing them to control the use and distribution of their creations, and to profit from them.

 There are several types of intellectual property, including:

-* Patents: Patents are exclusive rights granted to inventors for a limited period of time (usually 20 years) in exchange for disclosing the details of their invention.
-This allows the inventor to prevent others from making, using, or selling the invention without their permission.
+* Patents: These are exclusive rights granted to inventors for a limited period of time (usually 20 years) in exchange for disclosing the details of their invention.
+Patents prevent others from making, using, or selling the invention without their permission.

-* Trademarks: Trademarks are symbols, designs, or words that are used to identify and distinguish a company's products or services from those of its competitors.
-Trademark protection prevents others from using similar symbols, designs, or words that could be confused with the original trademark.
+* Trademarks: These are symbols, designs, or words that are used to identify and distinguish a company's products or services from those of its competitors.
+Trademarks prevent others from using similar symbols, designs, or words that could be confused with the original trademark.

-* Copyrights: Copyrights are exclusive rights granted to authors and creators of original works (such as books, music, and artwork) to prevent others from copying, distributing, or performing their works without permission.
+* Copyrights: These are exclusive rights granted to authors and creators of original works (such as books, music, and artwork).
+Copyrights prevent others from copying, distributing, or performing their works without permission.

-* Trade secrets: Trade secrets are confidential information that give a business a competitive advantage, such as customer lists, manufacturing processes, and formulas.
+* Trade secrets: These are confidential information that give a business a competitive advantage, such as customer lists, manufacturing processes, and formulas.
 Trade secret protection prevents others from using or disclosing this information without permission.

-* Industrial design rights: Industrial design rights protect the appearance of industrial products, such as the shape and design of a car or a smartphone.
+* Industrial design rights: These protect the appearance of industrial products, such as the shape and design of a car or a smartphone.

-IP is important for businesses because it allows them to protect their innovations and creative works from being copied or stolen by competitors.
-This protection can help to ensure that companies can profit from their investments in research and development, and can also encourage further innovation and creativity.
+IP protects innovations and creative works from being copied or stolen by competitors.
+This helps ensure that companies can profit from their investments in research and development, and can also encourage further innovation and creativity.

 However, protecting IP can be complex and expensive, and there are often disputes over who has the rights to certain creations.
-It is important for businesses to work with legal experts to ensure that their intellectual property is properly protected and that they are not infringing on the rights of others.
+It is important for businesses to work with legal experts to ensure IP is properly protected, and is not infringing on the rights of others.

 ## Patent

-A patent is a form of intellectual property that grants an inventor the exclusive right to make, use, and sell their invention for a certain period of time, usually 20 years from the filing date of the patent application.
-A patent provides legal protection for an invention, preventing others from making, using, selling, or importing the invention without the permission of the patent holder.
+A patent is a form of intellectual property that grants an inventor the exclusive right to make, use, and sell their invention for a certain period of time, usually 20 years from the patent application filing date.
+A patent provides legal prevents others from making, using, selling, or importing the invention without the permission of the patent holder.

-To obtain a patent, an inventor must file a patent application with the relevant patent office, which outlines the details of the invention, including how it works and what makes it unique.
-The patent office will then review the application to determine if the invention meets the requirements for patentability, which include being novel, non-obvious, and useful.
+To obtain a patent, an inventor must file a patent application with the patent office.
+The application outlines the details of the invention, including how it works, and what makes it novel, non-obvious, and useful.

 There are three main types of patents: